 Because dental implants are secured in your jawbone, you can trust that they’ll remain in place without the need for messy adhesives.
 They’re also designed to last for years, if not decades, to come.
 This is why Dr. Deol (and, in fact, the majority of dentists worldwide) consider dental implants the gold standard of tooth replacement.

 Replacing teeth with dental implants requires a longer process than doing so with dental bridges or dentures.
 However, the unmatched longevity and reliability they provide makes them worth waiting for!
 Plus, Dr. Deol can handle every step of the dental implant process in-house.
 Many dentists have to refer their patients to specialists for the surgical aspects of the treatment, but Dr. Deol has undergone the advanced training required to perform it himself.
-While the exact treatment process varies a bit between patients, you can expect these four basic steps: the initial consultation, dental implant surgery, osseointegration, and the delivery of your restorations.
+While the exact process varies a bit between patients, you can expect these four basic steps: the initial consultation, dental implant surgery, osseointegration, and the delivery of your restorations.
+Read on to learn more about how dental implants work in San Ramon.

 Dental implants are capable of restoring a single missing tooth or multiple teeth that have been lost.
 Here are the different types of dental implants: